The easiest vegetables to grow are the ones you can regrow from scraps. Yes, that’s right – you can regrow your kitchen waste.

 Rather place it in water and watch it grow.
 In fact, the onion will grow roots pretty fast and then you can plant it in the garden and continue harvesting greens.
 In fact, you’ll be growing onions from onions.

 Furthermore, you can regrow onions using the bottom root end of the bulb.
 Use the whole onion for cooking leaving 1/2 inch bottom.

-In this case, you can immediately plant it in a sunny spot of your garden, covering the top with soil.
+In this case, you can immediately plant it in a sunny spot in your garden, covering the top with soil.
 Keep it moist but not too wet.
-As a result, in just a few days you’ll see a few new green shoots sprouting from it.
+As a result, you’ll see a few new green shoots sprouting from it in just a few days.

 4. Grow Basil from Cuttings

 In fact, growing basil from cutting cuts the harvest time in half!
 You won’t have to sow the seeds, wait for them to sprout, then wait for basil leaves to grow.

 Most importantly, put basil in water to keep it fresh and stimulate root growth.
 Meanwhile, you can continue harvesting leaves.

 As a result, instead of throwing away the parts of basil you’d normally discard, you’ll have healthy plants ready to be planted.
 You’d save money on not buying greenhouse seedlings while double-using your produce.
 In fact, it is a clever little gardening hack.

 Basil cuttings will grow roots pretty fast and then you can transplant your plants into a sunny raised bed.
 Notably, just a few basil plants will provide plenty of fresh basil for the whole summer for pesto and caprese.